mesosphere/dcos-docs-site/pages/1.12/release-notes/1.12.2/index.md

 - DCOS_OSS-4679 - The metrics API for the `/containers` endpoint has been modified to include a timestamp that specifies when the metric returned was collected.
 The timestamp field is used to determine the age of the metric and to ensure cached metrics expire and are removed properly when the cache is refreshed.
 The timestamp prevents metrics from returning misleading 204 No Content HTTP responses.

 ## Networking
 - COPS-3585 - In previous releases, a deadlock or race condition might prevent one or more nodes in a cluster from generating a routing table that forwards network traffic through Marathon load balancing properly.
-Problems with routing tables and network connectivitity can lead to the following issues:
+Problems with routing tables and network connectivity can lead to the following issues:
     - Incomplete network overlay configuration on certain nodes.
     - Incomplete VIP/IPVS/L4LB configuration on certain nodes.
     - DNS records that are missing on certain nodes.